Matt Williams (left-handed pitcher)

 Matthew Taylor Williams (born April 12, 1971) is a former Major League Baseball pitcher.
 Williams pitched in for the Milwaukee Brewers, throwing 9 innings over 11 games.

+Education

 A native of Virginia Beach, Virginia, Williams attended Floyd E. Kellam High School and Virginia Commonwealth University.
 In 1991, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.